What is Normal Blood Pressure?

 An optimal normal blood pressure level is reading under 120/80 mmHg.

-120 represents the ‘top’ number, known as systolic blood pressure.
-Systolic: The blood pressure when the heart is contracting.
+120 represents the ‘top’ number, known as systolic blood pressure, which is when the heart is contracting.
 It is specifically the maximum arterial pressure during contraction of the left ventricle of the heart.
 The time at which ventricular contraction occurs is called systole.

-80 represents the bottom number, known as the diastolic blood pressure.
-Diastolic: Referring to the time when the heart is in a period of relaxation and dilatation (expansion).
+80 represents the bottom number, known as the diastolic blood pressure, which is when the heart is in a period of relaxation and dilatation (expansion).
 The diastolic pressure is specifically the minimum arterial pressure during relaxation and dilatation of the ventricles of the heart when the ventricles fill with blood.